jstrnbrg/The-history-of-Money-Bitcoin/README.md

 #### Keys & Addresses
 - What is a private key?
 A long random number
 - What is a public key?
+> Bitcoin makes use of cryptography to create a key pair that controls access to your bitcoin.
+The key pair consists of a private key, which a long random number, and mathematically derived from it a public key.
+The public key is used to receive funds, and the private key is used to sign transactions to spend the funds.
 - Why is from private to public easy, but vice versa hard?
+> The mathematical relationship between the public and the private key has the following properties: A) It is infeasible to calculate the private key from the public key,  B)  The private key can be used to generate digital signatures on messages.
+These signature can then be validated with the help of the public key without revealing the private key.
 - What is an address?
+When sending Bitcoin the recipient is (in most cases) a Bitcoin address.
+A Bitcoin address is derived from a public key and allows.
+Using an address as the recipient compared to sending directly to a public key (which isn't possible in Bitcoin) has certain security and privacy advantages.
 - Why do we need addresses?
 Other cryptos don't have them.
+> This could be too deep.
+"Addresses provide greater security because even if the ECDSA breaks the double hash will still protect your money."
+- How many private keys are there?
+Isn't it likely that someone else will generate the same private key?
+> A private key is 64-characters long, each of which can be one of 16 characters, called hexadecimal (0-9 + A-G).
+That means there are 16^64 or 2^256 possible private keys.
+That is 115,79 quattuorvigintillion or 115792089237316195423570985008687907853269984665640564039457584007913129639936.
+As a reference there are about 2^229 atoms in the milky way.
+How likely is it that you can tell me which of these atoms I'm currently thinking about?
+- What does it mean to own bitcoin?
+> Owing bitcoin means nothing more and nothing less than being in possession of the private key(s) that allow you to unlock/transfer these bitcoins.
+Just a random number, but undoubtedly a very important one.

 #### Wallets
 - What is a wallet?
 - Why is "wallet" a misnamer?